 Richard and Ellen Sandor Family Prize

-2021 marks the fourth year that the Richard and Ellen Sandor Family Black Harvest Film Festival Prize has been awarded to a short film director and the first year the prize has been expanded to also honor a feature film director.
-The prize awards $2500 to the best feature film and $1000 to the best short film screened during the Gene Siskel Film Center’s annual Black Harvest Film Festival.
-This year's Sandor Prize winners were chosen by a prestigious jury of filmmakers, producers and cultural leaders.
-Through honoring excellence in filmmaking, the wish of the Sandor Family is to honor the best filmmakers of color with the intention that the award would encourage them to continue their work as storytellers and media artists.
+2023 marks the sixth year that the Richard and Ellen Sandor Family Black Harvest Film Festival Prize will be awarded to a short film, and the third year the prize has been expanded to also honor a feature film.
+The prize awards $2500 to the best feature film and $1000 to the best short film.
+Learn more about the members of this year’s distinguished jury of filmmakers, producers, and cultural leaders: Maya S. Cade, Justice Singleton, and Paige Taul.